nobodyoffc/FEIP/FEIP1V7_FreeProtocol(en-US).md

 8. One can't rate its own protocols.

-9. A stoped protocol still can be rated.
+9. Stopped  or closed protocols still can be rated.

 10. If the consensus of a new version is not compatible with the previous version, a new protocol should be released instead of a new version, and the old pid should be given in prePid.

+11. Owner or Owner's master (see FEIP6_Master) can [Close](#close) the protocol and giving a closing statement.

+12. A closed protocol can never be operated again.

 ## Publish

-Publish a protocol by send a transaction, the OP_RETURN of which contains the data as follows:
+Publish a protocol by send a transaction, the OP_RETURN of which contains the data as following:

 |field number|field name|type|content|required|